intel/libvpl/doc/multi-adapter-guide.md

 ## Known limitations

-Media SDK only reports a subset of the info available from the VPL implementation, so it may not be possible to use all of the parameters available in mfxExtendedDeviceId for devices supported by Media SDK.
+Media SDK only reports a subset of the info available from the oneVPL implementation, so it may not be possible to use all of the parameters available in mfxExtendedDeviceId for devices supported by Media SDK.